Sharing constructive feedback gives you this ability to guide your team members and help them learn and grow.

 We grab some tea or coffee and chat about how we feel about the work we’ve done.
-If I’m traveling with my team, I take a cab ride or a flight as perfect excuses to take a step back on our work and share feedback.
+If I’m travelling with my team, I take a cab ride or a flight as perfect excuses to take a step back on our work and share feedback.

 I also always make sure to ask for feedback too.

 First, it’s essential for you.
 Second, it makes your team members feel that it’s a two-way process.
-You’re not being patronising, since both of you are working on helping each other become better.
+You’re not being patronising since both of you are working on helping each other become better.